-For questions, contact FVAP at info@fvaplaw.org or call the office at (510) 858-7358
+For questions, contact FVAP at info@fvaplaw.org or call the office at (510) 858-7358.

 The development of this product was supported in part by funding awarded by the United States Department of Justice, Victims of Crime Act, XL-19-02-1029, through the California Governor's Office of Emergency Services.

-Last updated 08/03/20.
+Last updated 04/25/24.
 This resource uses California statutes and cases only.

 3 Petitioner:

 4 Address line 1

 5 Address line 2

 6 Phone:

 7 email:

 8

 9

 10 IN THE SUPERIOR COURT OF THE STATE OF CALIFORNIA

 11

 12 FOR THE COUNTY OF

 13

 14

-15)

-16)
+15

+16 17) Petitioner-Plaintiff,)

-17 18 Petitioner-Plaintiff,)) MEMORANDUM OF POINTS AND
+18) MEMORANDUM OF POINTS AND

 19 v.)
 AUTHORITIES IN SUPPORT OF

 20) HEARING AND DENIAL OF

-21) CONTINUANCES
+21 22) CONTINUANCES

-22 23) CASE NUMBER:
+23) CASE NUMBER:

-23 24 Respondent-Defendant)
+24 Respondent-Defendant)

 25)

-26

-27
+26 27

-28
+27 28

 29 I. Introduction

 30 A hearing was held on (date) where a continuance was granted until

 31 (date) , pursuant to respondent's request.
 The basis for the continuance was the

 32 respondent's Fifth Amendment Right against self-incrimination.
 The respondent provided no

+32 33 respondent's Fifth Amendment Right against self-incrimination.
+The respondent provided no specific basis for delaying the hearing other than the fact that a criminal case is ongoing.

+33 34 specific basis for delaying the hearing other than the fact that a criminal case is ongoing.
+Petitioner requests that no further continuances be granted and the Domestic Violence

+33 34 specific basis for delaying the hearing other than the fact that a criminal case is ongoing.

-33 specific basis for delaying the hearing other than the fact that a criminal case is ongoing.
+33 34 35 specific basis for delaying the hearing other than the fact that a criminal case is ongoing.
+Petitioner requests that no further continuances be granted and the Domestic Violence

-34 Petitioner requests that no further continuances be granted and the Domestic Violence
+33 34 specific basis for delaying the hearing other than the fact that a criminal case is ongoing.
+Petitioner requests that no further continuances be granted and the Domestic Violence

-35 Prevention Act (DVPA) hearing proceed on the merits as scheduled on (date) .

-36

-37

-38

-39